-Chapter Ten

-Need Analysis
+Chapter Ten Need Analysis (Return to Table of Contents)

 10.1 General Policies of Need Analysis

 Tennessee Tech University uses the Free Application for Federal Student Aid (FAFSA) form to determine need.
 The Student Aid Index (SAI) is subtracted from the Cost of Attendance (COA), and the result is financial need.
 Both need-based and non-need-based aid is applied toward need.
 If a student does not have demonstrated financial need, she may still receive any non-need-based funding such as academic scholarships, state grants, outside scholarships, Federal Unsubsidized Direct Loan, and Federal PLUS Loan.